hellishBat/webpack-react-ts-boilerplate/README.md

 - ⚛️ Supports React + TypeScript
 - 🔥 React Refresh (HMR) (**Dev mode**)
-- 🖌️ Supports styling with Styled Components and Polished (CSS-in-JS)
+- 🖌️ Supports styling with CSS-in-JS
+  - 💅 Styled Components
+  - ✨ Polished
 - 🔍 Source-maps for CSS and JS files (**Dev mode**)
 - 🗜️ Minification of HTML/CSS/JS files (**Prod mode**)
 - 🖼 Optimization of images with Squoosh (**Prod mode**)
-  - ✨ Images can be converted to WEBP or AVIF formats (**Prod mode**)
+  - 🔁 Images can be converted to WEBP or AVIF formats (**Prod mode**)
 - ⭐ SVGR converts SVG into React components and inserts them as inline SVG into HTML.
 - 🧰 ESlint, Stylelint and Prettier
 - 🌐 Browserlist